ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage32.png)

 9. Add Webhooks Callback URL and add a verify token.
+The verify token should similar to a strong password.
+Copy the verify token to a text file or other storage location.

      ![](media/FBCimage33.png)